Amore e non amore

-Amore e non amore (Love and non-love) is a concept album by the Italian singer and songwriter Lucio Battisti.
+Amore e non amore (Love and non-love) is a concept album by the Italian singer and songwriter Lucio Battisti, and the fourth studio album overall.
 It was released in July 1971 by Dischi Ricordi.

 The album focuses on the contraposition of "love" and "not-love".
 As a result, the LP is split in two definite "sides", each one made up of four songs: